Syndrosia/virtualenv/README.md

  > DISCLAIMER
-> Every input has NO santization so local variables may be able to be extracted, i am going to add this in the future
+> All inputs have NO input santization so local variables may be able to be extracted, i am going to add this in the future

 > This is a single developer project and issues may occur, i am not responsible for damage to your computer if used incorrectly